SAM-tak/ApplyModifier/README.md

 ### Apply all modifiers with shape keys

-You can apply all modifiers with one click.
+You can apply all modifiers for all selected objects with one click.

 ### Apply selected modifier with shape keys

-You can apply specified modifier with respecting shape key this function.
+You can apply specified modifier with respecting shape key for active object.

 ### Limitation